 |Dry onion soup mixed with ketchup, mustard and sweet pickles, combined with cooked ground beef, makes this loose meat sandwich sort of like a deconstructed hamburger.|

 The beauty of this recipe is that it's a quick and easy meal to throw together too - all done on the stovetop in the skillet.
-You can also make it as pictured, using one large loaf of French bread and sliced into servings, or serve it up sloppy joe style on individual rolls or buns.
-I hope that you give this sandwich a try because it really is absolutely yummy - enjoy!
+You can also make it as pictured, using one large loaf of French bread and sliced into servings, or serve it up on individual rolls or buns, such as King's Hawaiian rolls.
+I hope that you give this sandwich a try because it really is absolutely yummy.

 First, stick some butter in the microwave to melt and then, let's brown up a pound of ground beef.